-Scholarships are monetary gifts from campus and community sources, and they are usually awarded based on criteria such as leadership and academic merit.
-Some scholarships also require verification of financial need, and scholarship applicants are strongly encouraged to complete the Free Application for Federal Student Aid (FAFSA).
-Scholarships do not have to be repaid.
+Scholarships are monetary gifts from community, private, and campus sources and are usually based on academic merit or some other criteria.
+Some scholarships also require verification of financial need.
+Therefore, all scholarship applicants are strongly encouraged to complete the Free Application for Federal Student Aid (FAFSA).
+Campus foundations, local businesses, and other sources provide scholarships for students at the University.
+No repayment of scholarships is required

 Step 1: Become admitted as a student at UW-BSC.